coveo/source.coveo.com/_posts/2017-11-05-The-perfect-Salesforce-CI-setup-using-SFDX-NodeJS-and-NPM.md

 Then, using our source of truth, the next step is figuring out how to make it work for everyone.
 On previous projects, I've used the [phantomjs-prebuilt](http://phantomjs.org/) open source project to successfully install PhantomJs.

-I really liked the idea that, whatever the context (developer, windows, OS X, linux, Jenkins, Travis), it will install the needed binary correctly in the _install_ phase of NPM.
+I really liked the idea that, whatever the context (developer, Windows, OS X, Linux, Jenkins, Travis), it will install the needed binary correctly in the _install_ phase of NPM.
 That's the reason I've created [sfdx-prebuilt](https://github.com/coveo/sfdx-prebuilt).
 It's an open source project that will install, if needed, SFDX and return the right path to it.
 To use it, run a simple npm command:

 ```
 npm install sfdx-prebuilt